The Fall 2021 application cycle is now closed.

 Mail: Center for Data Management, Vanderbilt University (PMB 407833; 2301 Vanderbilt Place, Nashville, TN 37240-7833)

 If a student graduates subsequent to the submission of the official transcript as part of the application process, a final official transcript verifying degree completion is required prior to matriculation into the MGC degree program.

-Vanderbilt University Master of Genetic Counseling Program has achieved Candidacy for accreditation by the Accreditation Council for Genetic Counseling (ACGC) www.gceducation.org.
-Achieving Candidate status demonstrates progress towards accreditation.
-Having Candidate status does not guarantee accreditation.
+Vanderbilt University Master of Genetic Counseling Program has been granted accreditation as a New Program by the Accreditation Council for Genetic Counseling (ACGC) effective January 31, 2019. www.gceducation.org.